Table of Contents

 Growth hormone boosters work well with agmatine, they provide a greater ergogenic enhancement.

 Apart from minor side effects, there have been no reported casualties from ingesting agmatine.
-However, agmatine is intended for healthy adults over the age of 18.
-You should consult your doctor before using the product, especially if you are taking any over the counter or prescription medication.
-You should also consult your physician before taking agmatine if you suffer from, or have suffered from any of the following conditions:
+Agmatine is intended for healthy adults over the age of 18.
+Consult your physician before taking agmatine if you suffer from, or have suffered from any of the following conditions:

 - Prostate enlargement